Fire destroys apartments at Azalea Trace complex - The Vicksburg Post

 “It was fully involved,” Briggs said.
 “We contained the fire to those two apartments.”

 He said firefighters checked the ceiling of an adjacent apartment, adding it had smoke damage.
 The other top floor apartments were not damaged, he said, and the apartments on the lower level had water damage from the fire.
+He said the fire rekindled later but was limited to one spot and extinguished quickly.

 Briggs said the Red Cross was called to help with people displaced by the fire.